Bipartite causal inference with interference, time series data, and a random network: Estimation

 \subsection{The potential advantages of temporal analyses in bipartite settings}

+Here, we discuss the case with multiple outcome units measured over time and the potential advantages of focusing on time series data for an outcome unit, instead of the cross-sectional approach of focusing on a collection of units measured at a given time period.

-Alternative estimands to the ones in \cref{subsec:estimands} represent cross-sectional contrasts such as the average causal effect across units for each time period, defined as $\gamma_t(e,\widetilde{e})=\frac{1}{M}\sum_{j=1}^M [ Y_{tj}(e)-Y_{tj}(\widetilde{e})]$.
-Estimation of these unit-average estimands requires that we measure and adjust for all meaningful differences across units that confound the exposure-outcome relationship, which can be complex and high-dimensional.
-For example, in the study of \cite{zigler2021bipartite}, the treatment assignment of power plants and population health can vary across the United States in intricate ways, all of which need to be adjusted for estimating unit-average effects.
+In this setting, cross-sectional estimands that average across outcome units for each time period could be considered.
+An example of cross-sectional immediate effect is $\gamma_t(e,e'; r)=\frac{1}{M}\sum_{j=1}^M [ Y_{tj}(e,r)-Y_{tj}(e',r)]$ which averages across $M$ outcome units for a given time period, where we have extended the notation to include the subscript $j$ corresponding to outcome unit $m_j \in \{m_1, m_2, \dots, m_M\}$.
+Estimation of cross-sectional estimands requires that we measure and adjust for all meaningful differences across units that confound the exposure-outcome relationship, which can be complex and high-dimensional.
+For example, in the study of \cite{zigler2021bipartite}, the treatment assignment of power plants and population health can vary across the United States in intricate ways, all of which would need to be measured and adjusted.
+In our study of \cref{sec:motivating} with three outcome units, confounding adjustment for estimating cross-sectional estimands would be impossible.